-Liver Cirrhosis: Causes, Symptoms & Impacts from Alcohol
+Liver Cirrhosis: Causes, Symptoms & Damage from Alcohol

 What is Cirrhosis of the Liver?

 Cirrhosis is a liver disease characterized by extensive scarring and disruption of normal liver structure.1 Over time, in response to injury, the liver tries to repair itself by forming scar tissue in place of damaged liver tissue.
 When repeated, this process leads to ever-increasing amounts of scar tissue.
-Excessive scar tissue impedes blood flow through the liver,2 impairing its ability to:
+Excessive scar tissue impedes blood flow through the liver, impairing its ability to:2

-As cirrhosis progresses additional scar tissue will form, further declining liver function until the condition eventually becomes life-threatening.
+As cirrhosis progresses, additional scar tissue forms, further decreasing liver function until the condition eventually becomes life-threatening.

 What Causes Liver Cirrhosis?

 Cirrhosis is most commonly caused by:3